15 Top-Rated Attractions & Things to Do in Spokane, WA

 John A. Finch Arboretum | Photo Copyright: Brad Lane

-Located on 65 acres of woodland hills in southwest Spokane, the John A. Finch Arboretum is a welcome attraction for those looking to get back in touch with Washington's natural side.
-Featuring more than 2,000 labeled tree and shrub species, as well as seasonal wildflowers, this botanical showcase is situated alongside the scenic Garden Springs Creek.
+The John A. Finch Arboretum is on 65 acres of woodland hills in southwest Spokane.
+It's a welcomed place to visit for those looking to get back in touch with Washington's natural side.
+This botanical showcase is situated alongside the scenic Garden Springs Creek and features more than 2,000 labeled tree and shrub species, as well as seasonal wildflowers,

 Admission is always free at the arboretum, and self-guided tours are available.
-Seasonal activities like a Fall Leaf Festival also take place throughout the warmer seasons of the year.
-The spring is also a popular time to visit, when the aboretum's magnolias, dogwoods, and daffodils bloom to life.
+Seasonal activities like the Fall Leaf Festival also take place throughout the warmer seasons of the year.
+Spring is also a popular time to visit, when the arboretum's magnolias, dogwoods, and daffodils bloom to life.

 Trail sign at the John A. Finch Arboretum | Photo Copyright: Brad Lane